-Chelsea lives and breathes design and is eager to pass along that enthusiasm to others.
-Her background in graphic design and book arts led her to find experience design.
-In her time at Thoughtworks and as an independent consultant, she worked on service, software, and product design for a range of organizations such as: aerospace, retail, healthcare, and data management.
+Chelsea lives and breathes design and is eager to share that enthusiasm with others.
+Her background in graphic design and book arts led her to UX design.
+In her time at Thoughtworksand as an independent consultant, she worked on service, software, and product design in the aerospace, retail, healthcare, and data management industries.

 Learn from full-time, seasoned, passionate instructors who teach students both the hard and soft skills they need.

 In our continuous effort to make education accessible, we’re offering a special opportunity for students to learn UX/UI design at our Brooklyn campus location.
 If you make less than $35,000 annually, you pay zero tuition upfront.
 After you’ve graduated and started a new job, you’ll work with us on a tuition payment plan that makes sense for you, based on your new salary.